A rustic wood-fired stove and wooden benches inside a cozy cabin, illustrating key elements for how to build an outdoor wood-fired sauna.

 • Keep vents unobstructed and clean.

-On the bottom are strategically placed vents that improve cross-ventilation making the sauna an even more enjoyable way to detox.
-Keeping your vents clean, unobstructed and functional is key to ensuring that you receive the health-boosting benefits of your sauna to the fullest.
+At the bottom are strategically placed vents that improve cross-ventilation, making the sauna an even more enjoyable way to detox.
+Keeping your vents clean, unobstructed, and functional is key to ensuring you receive the full health benefits of your sauna.

 Conclusion